ttscoff/na_gem/README.md

 COMMANDS
-    add                - Add a new next action changes, changelog - Display the changelog
+    add                - Add a new next action archive            - Mark an action as @done and archive changes, changelog - Display the changelog
-    edit               - Open a todo file in the default editor find, grep         - Find actions matching a search pattern help               - Shows a list of commands or help for one command
+    complete, finish   - Find and mark an action as @done edit               - Open a todo file in the default editor find, grep         - Find actions matching a search pattern help               - Shows a list of commands or help for one command